LECRCT/website/_pages/research.md

 # Research

-We are currently interesting in researching the physical chemistry and electrochemistry of phase diagrams for liquid electrolytes used in electrochemical devices and hydrometallurgical applications.
+We are currently interested in the physical chemistry and electrochemistry of liquid electrolytes used in electrochemical devices and hydrometallurgical applications.
+These can range from non-aqueous solvents (such as carbonates and ethers) to aqueous electrolytes with conventional salts or acids.

-Subjects of interest are the freezing point of liquid electrolytes as a function of composition and temperature, as well as the solubilty limits.
+Examples of interest include tying freezing point of liquid electrolytes as a function of composition and temperature, as well as the solubilty limits, to nanoscopic thermodynamics and molecular and ionic interactions.